throwaway1234214312532/LoL-No-Look/README.md

 https://github.com/WoedWoef/NoLooksies/releases/tag/v2.0.0(test)

 Extract and place the folder inside somewhere on ur pc.
-You can now start the NoLooksiesTest.exe file!
+You can now start the NoLooksies.exe file!

 Usage: